RAIRLab/logic-group/index.md

 ## Upcoming Talk

-Title: Upcoming RAIR Lab Research
+Title: Connexive logic: An Introduction

-Speaker: James Oswald and Brandon Rozek
+Speaker: Elisangela Ramirez-Camara

-Date: Wednesday January 31st, 2pm
+Date: Wednesday February 7th, 2PM

-Location: Winslow Building 4th Floor (If you don’t have card access text Brandon or James)
+Location: Winslow Building 4th Floor (If you don’t have access text Brandon or James)

-Abstract: First Half -- James will review the formal definition of the Arithmetic Hierarchy and the prenex normal form (PNF) conversion algorithm for first order formulae.
-We will then informally discuss where Hutter and Legg's Universal Intelligence and Universal AI falls on the hierarchy and hypothesize extensions via weakening computability assumptions on environments.
-Second Half -- Brandon Rozek will introduce his initial ideas on planning with likelihoods.
-We'll go through a motivating example and discuss how classical planning can be used to solve an important subset of this class of problems.
+Abstract: This talk will be divided into two sections: The first one provides a very brief introduction to the contemporary notion of connexive logics as contraclassical logics.
+This will be done to understand what it means for connexive logics to be contraclassical, and to contrast them with subclassical logics, the other large family of alternative or non-classical logics.
+Once the general differences between subclassical and contraclassical logics have been established, the discussion will focus on a difficulty that has stalled the development of connexive logic.
+This problem can be stated with two questions: Should connexive logics be non-trivial? and What are the correct steps to take to obtain non-trivial connexive logics?

 ## About Us